Roadmap

 • API should be nice.
 Current CastleJoysticks is complicated.
 This means:

-• TInputPressRelease structure, as send to TCastleUserInterface.Press (so in particular, TCastleView.Press) should have a type like GamePadButton (alternative to key on keyboard, or mouse botton) that occurs when user presses / releases the button.
+• TInputPressRelease structure, as send to TCastleUserInterface.Press (so in particular, TCastleView.Press) should have a type like GamePadButton (alternative to key on keyboard, or mouse button) that occurs when user presses / releases the button.
 It should say which gamepad was used to press it (to support multiple joysticks connected to system).
 And it should report a button.

-Buttons should have agnostic names, like North, East etc. Avoid using names like ABXY that are in different places on different gamepad models (Xbox, PS, Nintendo…).
+Buttons should have agnostic names, like North, East etc. Avoid using names like A B X Y that are in different places on different gamepad models (Xbox, PS, Nintendo…).
 Maybe we can also have names like Accept, Cancel to follow conventions (e.g. on Xbox controller, A corresponds to "Accept" by convention, B corresponds to "Cancel").

 • TCastleInputAxis (that is also already in progress) should allow to observe chosen gamepad axis (based on gamepad index, and choice horizontal/vertical, also choice of gamepad axis — typical gamepads now have 2 axis).
 This is already a nice API to observe input that we want to have.

-35. Smart Tasks
+4.31.
+Smart Tasks

 Allow to define tasks that should occur regularly, but do not have to be done every frame.
 The engine should then automatically execute the tasks based on their need and current workload.